karpovpw/karpov-landing/docs/sprint-change-proposal.md

 **Date:** 2025-10-23
 **Author:** Product Manager (BMAD)
-**Change Trigger:** Issues with current implementation not matching requirements
+**Change Trigger:** Contact page is broken, needs rebuild with more liquid glass reposition elements, responsive.

 ## Section 1: Issue Summary

-The current implementation of the Karpov portfolio website shows a mismatch between the defined requirements in the PRD and the actual development status.
-While the architecture and design system are well-defined and partially implemented, the individual stories remain in draft status, leading to incomplete features and potential delays in delivering the full portfolio experience.

-**Context:** The project has a complete PRD with 15 functional requirements, 5 non-functional requirements, and 12 stories across 2 epics.
-The solution architecture is 85.7% validated, but story readiness is low, with all stories marked as "Draft" despite some foundational components being implemented.

-**Evidence:** Validation reports indicate missing quantitative coverage scores, and code review shows implemented components like GlassCard, ThemeProvider, and HeroSection, but incomplete story execution.
+The contact page implementation does not meet user expectations.
+The current design is not appealing, and the user wants to rebuild it with enhanced liquid glass effects, reposition elements, and ensure it looks good on both web and mobile.

+**Context:** User feedback during review of the contact page functionality.

+**Evidence:** User statement: "contact page is still broken.
+I don't like it anyway, let's rebuild it, add more liquid glass reposition elements.
+Make sure it looks good on both web and mobile"

 ## Section 2: Impact Analysis

 **Epic Impact:**
-- Epic 1 (Core Infrastructure & Design System): Partially implemented (design system components done, but stories not completed).
-- Epic 2 (Content & User Features): Stories in draft, minimal implementation.
+- Epic 2 (Content & User Features): Affected, needs modification to story-2.4 (Contact and networking integration).

-**Story Impact:** All 12 stories are in draft status, requiring completion to match PRD requirements.
+**Story Impact:** Story-2.4 needs update to include new design requirements.

 **Artifact Conflicts:**
-- PRD: Goals aligned, but implementation incomplete.
+- PRD: No major conflict, but may need update for new UI requirements.
-- Architecture: Designed but needs full implementation.
-- UI/UX: Specifications defined but not fully realized.

-**Technical Impact:** Code exists for core components, but full feature set not integrated.
+- Architecture: The glass design system is already in place, no conflict.
+- UI/UX: Needs update to incorporate liquid glass effects and responsive design.

+**Technical Impact:** Need to enhance the contact page components with liquid glass effects, reposition elements, and ensure responsive design.

 ## Section 3: Recommended Approach

-**Selected Path:** Direct Adjustment - Modify and complete existing stories within the current epic structure.
+**Selected Path:** Direct Adjustment - Modify the existing contact story to add the new features.

-**Rationale:** The foundation is solid with implemented components.
-Completing the stories will achieve the PRD goals without major restructuring.
+**Rationale:** The foundation is solid with the glass design system.
+Enhancing the contact page will achieve the desired outcome without major restructuring.
 Effort is medium, risk is low, and it maintains project momentum.

-**Trade-offs:** Delays in completion if not prioritized, but no major scope changes needed.
+**Trade-offs:** Additional time for design and implementation, but improves user satisfaction.

-**Alternatives Considered:** Rollback not viable (no unnecessary work), MVP review not needed (scope achievable).
+**Alternatives Considered:** Rollback not viable, MVP review not needed.

 ## Section 4: Detailed Change Proposals

 **Story Changes:**
-- Complete all 12 stories from draft to implemented status.
+- Update story-2.4 to include enhanced glass effects and responsive design.
-- Integrate existing components (GlassCard, ThemeProvider) into full features.
+- Integrate liquid glass reposition elements into the contact page.
-- Add missing implementations for portfolio, articles, contact, etc.

-**PRD Modifications:** None required - current PRD aligns with architecture.
+**PRD Modifications:** None required.

-**Architecture Changes:** None - architecture is sound, needs execution.
+**Architecture Changes:** None - architecture supports the enhancements.

+**UI/UX Updates:**
+- Add liquid glass effects to the contact page.
+- Reposition elements for better layout.
-**UI/UX Updates:** Complete responsive design and animations as per specs.
+- Ensure responsive design for web and mobile.

 ## Section 5: Implementation Handoff

-**Change Scope:** Moderate - Requires backlog reorganization and team coordination.
+**Change Scope:** Minor - Can be implemented directly by development team.

-**Handoff Recipients:** Development team for implementation, Product Owner for backlog management.
+**Handoff Recipients:** Development team for implementation.

 **Responsibilities:**
-- Development: Complete story implementations.
-- PO: Prioritize backlog and track progress.
+- Development: Update the contact page with new design elements.
-- PM: Monitor alignment with PRD.
+- PM: Monitor alignment with requirements.

-**Success Criteria:** All stories completed, full portfolio functional, validation reports updated.
+**Success Criteria:** Contact page rebuilt with liquid glass effects, responsive, and user-approved.

-**Timeline Impact:** 1-2 weeks to complete, depending on team availability.
+**Timeline Impact:** 1-2 days to complete, depending on team availability.